 By Cynthia Chaffee and Mary Ann Miller

-Cynthia Chaffee and Mary Ann Miller are the Co-founders of the Stop Croman Coalition, which was established on Bastille Day, July 14, 2007.
+Cynthia Chaffee and Mary Ann Miller are co-founders of the Stop Croman Coalition.